 Jurgen Moltman – God on the cross as victim

 There is in Moltman’s interpretation of the death of Christ the strong emphasis on the actual sharing of the divine nature in the death of Jesus.
 It is not simply Jesus the man who suffers the terrible and unjust torturous death, the very being of the Word in Him is there too.
 It is the Crucifixion of the Word, the Crucified God and this has many implications to a theology of the cross and it meaning for our salvation.
-It is more than just things related to Satisfaction or Christ in our place it is the very being of God who suffers for and with those who are the victims of injustice.
+This has links with parts of the church father’s teachings as part of their ransom. explanation.
+The events of the cross are more than just things related to Satisfaction or Christ in our place it is the very being of God who suffers for and with those who are the victims of injustice.
 It is God with the victims, who became victim.